weiziqianpsych/AutoKS/README.md

 `pywebview`: A Python package for building GUI with JavaScript, HTML, and CSS

 `d3.js`: A JavaScript library for manipulating documents based on data

-`d3-save-svg`: A fork of the nytimes svg-crowbar bookmarklet that extracts SVG nodes and accompanying styles from an HTML document and downloads them as an SVG file